LTille/Deliverable_Three/README.md

     Scenario 1:
        Given a not existed product name
        When I search the product
-       Then I should see the "*." message
+       Then I should see message informing me no result

     Scenario 2:
        Given an existed product name